Terry A. Davis: Early life and career

-Terrence Andrew Davis was born in West Allis, Wisconsin, later moving to Washington, Michigan, California and Arizona.
-He was the seventh of eight children, and his father was an industrial engineer.
-As a child, Davis used an Apple II at his elementary school, and as a teenager, learned assembly language on a Commodore 64.
-He earned a master's degree in electrical engineering from Arizona State University in 1994 and worked for several years at Ticketmaster as a programmer for VAX machines.
-On the subject of his certifications, he wrote in 2011: "Everybody knows electrical is higher in the engineering pecking order than CS because it requires real math ;-) I'm a rocket scientist, though, not a very good one".
+Terrence Andrew Davis was born in West Allis, Wisconsin, on December 15, 1969, as the seventh of eight children; his father was an industrial engineer.
+The family moved to Washington, Michigan, California and Arizona.
+As a child, Davis used an Apple II at his elementary school, later learning assembly language on a Commodore 64 as a teenager.
+Davis grew up Catholic.

+In 1994, he earned his master's degree in electrical engineering from Arizona State University.
+On the subject of his certifications, he wrote in 2011: "Everybody knows electrical is higher in the engineering pecking order than [computer systems] because it requires real math".
+For several years he worked at Ticketmaster on VAX machines.